hahaxun/mmf/.github/ISSUE_TEMPLATE/unexpected-problems.md

 ---
 name: "Unexpected behaviors"
-about: Run into unexpected behaviors when using MMF
+about: Run into unexpected behaviors when using multimodelity
 title: Please read & provide the following information

 ---